• Improve this Doc

 enable

-Enable DDoS Guard engine.
+Enable the DDoS Guard engine.

 Syntax